googleprojectzero/ktrw/README.md

   hardware is not yet powered.
 This is likely to be the case if the device has a passcode and the "USB Accessories" setting is disabled to prevent USB accessories from connecting when the device is locked.
 Either disabling the passcode, allowing USB accessories, or unlocking the device before the GDB stub starts should solve the issue.
+Try changing `ACTIVATION_DELAY` if you need more time to unlock the device.
 * Similarly, do not unplug the device while KTRW is running, as this powers down the USB hardware.
 * If LLDB does not automatically detect that the target is an iOS kernelcache, it's possible that the system halted while a CPU core was in userspace.
 Try continuing and re-interrupting the